About the work

 My recent paintings evolve through a collage-like process of cutting, layering and erasing, alternately building up then scraping and sanding back fragments of imagery over and over again.
 Through this process, tensions arise between forms, liminal edges and broken repetition, allowing ruptures and slippages to undermine any persistent geometry.

-I'm an art practitioner and teacher currently working in Melbourne, Australia.
+I'm an artist and art teacher, currently living and working in Melbourne, Australia.